LeslieJohnson/Surplus-example/doc/Pictures.md

 The user can only select the previous or next image, as there is no option for random selection.
 Prefetching these two images makes sense.
-The users could easily outrun the prefetch, but I assume that they will spend enough time looking at the selected pic to allow the prefetch to catch up.
+The users could easily outrun the prefetch, but hopefully they will spend enough time looking at the selected pic to allow the prefetch to catch up.

 NOTE: Outrunning the prefetch doesn’t hurt, but clicking or swiping has no effect until the image is loaded.